Docs

 </script>

-Once a user is signed in, you'll want to access their session.
-Better auth allows you easily to access the session data from the server and client side.
+Once a user is signed in, you'll want to access the user session.
+Better Auth allows you easily to access the session data from the server and client side.

 Client Side

 Better Auth provides a useSession hook to easily access session data on the client side.
-This hook is implemented in a reactive way for each supported framework, ensuring that any changes to the session (such as signing out) are immediately reflected in your UI.
+This hook is implemented using nanostore and has support for each supported framework and vanilla client, ensuring that any changes to the session (such as signing out) are immediately reflected in your UI.

 It has the following properties: